johndbritton/johndbritton.github.io/_posts/2011/2011-09-30-consciously-deciding-to-learn.md

 # Teaching is Learning

 In addition to all that, I've taken on three "students" of my own.
-I'm giving free English classes to two Korean's in Warsaw and I'm teaching a Polish guy about web programming.
-Helping other people learn is really enjoyable, they're really happy to get help and being responsible forces me to understand things fully before trying to explaining them.
+I'm giving free English classes to two Koreans in Warsaw and I'm teaching a Polish guy about web programming.
+Helping other people learn is really enjoyable, they're really happy to get help and being responsible forces me to understand things fully before trying to explain them.

 # What are you learning?